Theo-Chamalis/QRPushToTalk/README.md

 - Automatic channel assignment
 - QR-PTT stays active in background so you can use any other app of the phone and listen to your Workers in real time
-- It can be used alongside with Kerveros QR-Patrol guard tour app which keeps track and records of your guards' or Lone Workers patrols
+- It can be used alongside with Kerveros QR-Patrol guard tour app which tracks your guards' or Lone Workers patrols in real time

 Downloads
 ---------------------